 \section{Gauged Algorithmic Dimensions}

 In this section we formulate algorithmic dimensions in arbitrary separable metric spaces and with arbitrary gauge families.

-Throughout this section, let $X=(X,\rho)$ be a separable metric space, and fix a function $f:\binary\to X$ such that the set $D=\range(f)$ is dense in $X$.
-The metric space $X$ is {\sl computable\/} if there is a computable function $g:(\binary)^2\times \Q^+ \to \Q$ that approximates $\rho$ on $D$ in the sense that, for all $v, w\in\binary$ and $\delta\in\Q^+$.
+For the rest of this paper, let $X=(X,\rho)$ be a separable metric space, and fix a function $f:\binary\to X$ such that the set $D=\range(f)$ is dense in $X$.
+The metric space $X$ is \emph{computable} if there is a computable function $g:(\binary)^2\times \Q^+ \to \Q$ that approximates $\rho$ on $D$ in the sense that, for all $v, w\in\binary$ and $\delta\in\Q^+$.
 Our results here hold for all separable metric spaces, whether or not they are computable, but our methods make explicit use of the function $f$.